Blueprint for a Better America

 Helping Families Afford Homes in Mid-Michigan

 Michiganders know how hard it is to afford to keep the roof over their heads.
-Working families are paying an average of $16,016 annually in hidden regulatory costs while being priced out by private equity and foreign investors who buy up single family homes and treat them like a stock portfolio.
+Working families are paying an average of $16,016 annually in hidden regulatory costs and the average age of a first-time homebuyer is now 40 years old.
+This is all while families are being priced out by private equity and foreign investors who buy up single family homes and treat them like a stock portfolio.
 We need to make lasting changes that will finally put Americans first in the housing market.
 This means knocking down barriers to boost construction, bringing more first-time home buyers into the market, and taking on predatory special interests who are driving up costs.
 Every American who works hard should be able to afford the home that’s right for them and their family, and it’s long past time we make real reforms that will make that possible again.

 Making Health Care Affordable Again